Back to Top

 Texas State Rep Files Bill to Make Texas More Like California

-Both bills are now waiting to be referred to committees in the Texas House and Senate.
+Both bills have been referred to committees in the Texas House and Senate.
 If passed, “single-family zoning” will no longer mean anything in Texas!
+The HOUSE hearing will be Wednesday, March 29 - read to the end of this article to get details on how to testify against it in person, or electronically.

 These bills RESTRICT the ability of local governments to prohibit Accessory Dwelling Units (ADU) on lots zoned for residential single-family or duplex homes.
 And guess what?
 If you have a lot that’s at least 10,000 sf (0.22 acres) they'll allow TWO (2) ADUs on a residential lot besides the primary home!